Eadgyth/Programming-Editor/docs/index.md

 a real little coding project.
 The number of languages for which a ‘run’ function is built-in is limited so far (Java, Perl, R, Python and HTML) but the code for the program is somewhat easily extensible to add support for other languages.
 A "generic" project may be set as well.
 Here a system command can be specified, for example to run a batch file in a given project directory.

-The github repository for the program also contains, well ... "releases".
-Anyway, these include an executable jar file of the program which can be run by double clicking.
-The jar file is named after the user name of the repo because that's for me a name for the program.
-So, I did the naming of the repo wrong.
+The github repository for the program also contains, well ... "releases" (a record of my attempts to reduce mistakes).
+Anyway, these include an executable jar file of the program for trying it.

 See also <a href="https://github.com/Eadgyth/Programming-Editor/blob/master/README.md">
 README</a> for requirements.

 <hr>
 <h3>How to set up the editor to run code?</h3>
-The program is set up for running source code by creating a "project".
+The program is set up for running source code by setting a "project".
 This is initially just a working directory which distinguishes "project files" from "non-project files" and which defines the directory where commands (built-in or self defined) are executed.
 Setting a project (or changing to another already set project) requires that any file that is part of the project is open and also in the selected tab if multiple files are open.
-The file may also be found in a sub-directory path relative to the project directory.
+This file may also be found in a sub-directory path relative to the project directory.
 <br><br>
 Here is an example for a 'Hello World' program in Java.
 The 'Hello World' program was saved as